Trans-Neptunian object: KBOs

 Another subclass of Kuiper belt objects is the so-called scattering objects (SO).
-These are non-resonant objects that come near enough to Neptune to have their orbits changed from time to time (such as causing changes in semi-major axis of at least 1.5 AU in 10 million years), and are thus undergoing gravitational scattering.
+These are non-resonant objects that come near enough to Neptune to have their orbits changed from time to time (such as causing changes in semi-major axis of at least 1.5 AU in 10 million years) and are thus undergoing gravitational scattering.
 Scattering objects are easier to detect than other trans-Neptunian objects of the same size because they come nearer to Earth, some having perihelia around 20 AU.
 Several are known with g-band absolute magnitude below 9, meaning that the estimated diameter is more than 100 km.
 It is estimated that there are between 240,000 and 830,000 scattering objects bigger than r-band absolute magnitude 12, corresponding to diameters greater than about 18 km.
 Scattering objects are hypothesized to be the source of the so-called Jupiter-family comets (JFCs), which have periods of less than 20 years.

 SDOs

 The scattered disc contains objects farther from the Sun, with very eccentric and inclined orbits.
 These orbits are non-resonant and non-planetary-orbit-crossing.
 A typical example is the most-massive-known TNO, Eris.
 Based on the Tisserand parameter relative to Neptune (TN), the objects in the scattered disc can be further divided into the "typical" scattered disc objects (SDOs, Scattered-near) with a TN of less than 3, and into the detached objects (ESDOs, Scattered-extended) with a TN greater than 3.
-In addition, detached objects have a time-averaged eccentricity greater than 0.2 The Sednoids are a further extreme sub-grouping of the detached objects with perihelia so distant that it is confirmed that their orbits cannot be explained by perturbations from the giant planets, nor by interaction with the galactic tides.
+In addition, detached objects have a time-averaged eccentricity greater than 0.2 The sednoids are a further extreme sub-grouping of the detached objects with perihelia so distant that it is confirmed that their orbits cannot be explained by perturbations from the giant planets, nor by interaction with the galactic tides.
+However, a passing star could have moved them on their orbit.